World

 Share

-Under the pilot program, consular officers will determine the bond amount on a -by-case basis, choosing between $5,000, $10,000, or $15,000.
+Under the pilot program, consular officers will determine the bond amount on a case-by-case basis, choosing between $5,000, $10,000, or $15,000.
 The default bond amount is set at $10,000.
-Applicants will be notified in writing if they are subject to the bond requirement and must submit payment via the Department of Treasury’s online payment portal, Pay..
-The bond is refundable upon from the U.S., provided the visa holder complies with all visa conditions and departs within the authorized timeframe.
+Applicants will be notified in writing if they are subject to the bond requirement and must submit payment via the Department of Treasury’s online payment portal, Pay.gov.
+The bond is refundable upon departure from the U.S., provided the visa holder complies with all visa conditions and departs within the authorized timeframe.
 Failure to adhere to these conditions will result in forfeiture of the bond.

 The State Department has stated that the pilot program is necessary to mitigate financial risks associated with visa non-compliance and to encourage foreign governments to strengthen their internal documentation systems.
 The department also emphasized that the bond requirement is not intended to be a financial burden but rather a tool to ensure that visitors adhere to the terms of their visas.

 Travel industry groups have expressed concern that the bond requirement could deter legitimate travelers and negatively impact tourism.
-They argue that the upfront cost may be prohibitive for some visitors and could lead to a in travel to the U.S. The State Department has acknowledged these concerns and stated that it will monitor the program’s impact and make adjustments as necessary.
+They argue that the upfront cost may be prohibitive for some visitors and could lead to a decline in international travel to the U.S. The State Department has acknowledged these concerns and stated that it will monitor the program’s impact and make adjustments as necessary.

 The pilot program is set to begin on August 20, 2025, and will last for 12 months.
 The State Department plans to evaluate the program’s effectiveness during this period and determine whether to extend or modify the policy in the future.